jwcarlyon/Professional_work/example_maven_springboot_fullstack/README.md

 ## Example Server
-Maven project which currently prints `hello world` message.
+Maven Spring project which currently loads a basic secure servlet backend.
+The built in controllers only log their traffic as proof of concept.
 ### Running Locally
-Using bash enter the following commands
+Using bash enter the one of following commands
 - `mvn package`
 - `mvn spring-boot:run`